SumoLogic/sumologic-otel-collector/docs/migration.md

     source_category: My Category
 ```

-#### Fields
+#### Fields/Metadata

-There are multiple ways to set fields in OpenTelemetry Collector
+There are multiple ways to set fields/metadata in OpenTelemetry Collector

-- For fields which are going to be the same for all sources, please refer to [Collector Fields](#fields)
+- For fields/metadata which are going to be the same for all sources, please refer to [Collector Fields](#fields)

-- For fields, which should be set for specific source, you should use [Transform Processor][transformprocessor].
+- For fields/metadata, which should be set for specific source, you should use [Transform Processor][transformprocessor].

-  For example, the following snippet configures two fields, `cloud.availability_zone` and `k8s.cluster.name`:
+  For example, the following snippet configures two fields for logs, `cloud.availability_zone` and `k8s.cluster.name`:

   ```yaml
     transform/custom fields: